 John likes building radio collaborations.
 He helped bring together 18 stations across the Northeast to cover environmental issues, which eventually led to the New England News Collaborative, worked with NPR on their Collaborative Coverage Project, and with the national talk program America Amplified.

 For 25 years, John oversaw news programming at WNPR, where he started the daily talk show, Where We Live.
-He’s also produced award-winning long-form documentaries on mental health and care for the elderly, and hundreds of short stories for NPR, including one about virtual reality in dentistry that’s actually pretty embarrassing to listen to now.
+He’s also produced award-winning long-form documentaries on mental health and care for the elderly, and hundreds of short stories for NPR and public radio stations, including one about virtual reality in dentistry that’s actually pretty embarrassing to listen to now.

 You can also see him doing live events for The Connecticut Mirror, The Connecticut Forum, and The International Festival of Arts & Ideas.